Updated December 2019: Update includes new hotels and properties, removal of discontinued brands.

 The two most popular Aruba beaches, by far, are Eagle Beach and Palm Beach.
-Both beaches are located in the developed hotel areas on western part of the island.
-These are the most visited beaches by locals, hotel guests and cruise ship visitors.
+Both beaches are located in the developed hotel areas on the western part of the island.
+These are the most visited beaches by locals, hotel guests, and cruise ship visitors.

 What kind of resorts are there in Aruba?

-On ritzy Palm Beach strip are located the high-rise resorts, big hotel chains and taller buildings.
-Across the street from the hotels there is shopping, restaurant, clubs, art and movie theater.
-In the Eagle Beach resort area there are low-rise resorts (maximum 5 floors), timeshare resorts and condominiums and a handful of restaurants.
+On ritzy Palm Beach strip are located the high-rise resorts, big hotel chains, and taller buildings.
+Across the street from the hotels, there is shopping, restaurants, clubs, art and movie theater.
+In the Eagle Beach resort area, there are low-rise resorts (maximum 5 floors), timeshare resorts and condominiums and a handful of restaurants.